-All benchmark methodologies are assessed prior to their implementation by IAS with respect to their methodological and operational complexity and risks associated with the required data inputs.
-IAS has put in place policies and procedures applicable to all IAS administered indices ensuring appropriate level of risk management, error identification resolution, handling of market disruptions, escalation to the Index Committee, periodic review of the fitness of the benchmarks.
-Additional benchmark-specific governance and control arrangements may be put in place as deemed appropriate by the Index Committee.
-Policies and procedures are documented in the administrator Control Framework.
+All index methodologies are assessed prior to their implementation by IMBA with respect to the methodological / operational complexities, and risks associated with the required data inputs.
+IMBA has implemented policies and procedures applicable to all administered indices ensuring an appropriate level of risk management, error identification resolution, handling of market disruptions, escalation to the Index Committee, and periodic review of the fitness of the benchmarks.
+Such reviews are approved by the IMBA Board and overseen by the S&P DJI Internal Oversight Committee.